cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 leave the blockchain to tendermint.
 However it seems that in the current implementation of go-ethereum the state is tightly coupled to it being a blockchain state.
 This logic is not too different from what we currently have.

 The ethereum object implements ``BaseService`` and can be started and stopped properly.

-Ethereum asks the reward strategy what do to.

-The IBC strategy tells ethereum to do something, since it might create coins out of nowhere.
-DeliverTx needs to check whether something is IBC or not and then modifies the ethereum state directly.
-When ethereum receives a checkTx it decides whether that transaction is IBC and then asks IBC to verify that it is valid and translate it into an equivalent ethereum transaction.

-There needs to be a way to send coins to the hub.

 rpc